Puya raimondii: Description

+Ecology

+The Queen of the Andes' habit of semelparity, reproducing once and dying shortly afterwards, has evolved independently in very distantly related organisms.
+In plants, this monocarpic strategy is quite common with annual and biennial plants being short-lived examples, but it is a much rarer strategy for long-lived plants.
+Other species with unbranched rosettes like Puya raimondii have a predisposition to evolve this to use this lifestyle.

+Both hummingbirds and perching birds visit the flowers for nectar.
+The black metaltail hummingbird (Metallura phoebe) lives in the stands of this and other puyas high in the Andes, though its nests have only rarely been observed and not in the crown of Puya raimondii.
+The black-winged ground dove (Metriopelia melanoptera) and the Ash-breasted sierra finch (Phrygilus plebejus) have both been observed nesting the crown of the plant, though this is occasionally dangerous with the ground dove occasionally becoming trapped by the spines.
+Birds as large as the American barn owl (Tyto furcata) have lost their lives in puyas.

 Distribution and habitat

-P. raimondii is native to the Andes of Bolivia and Peru, between 2400–4200 m of elevation on shrubby and rocky slopes.
-This species seem to be very specialist on site conditions as it prefers to grow in small areas even if the surrounding terrain may seem equally suitable, resulting in a patchy distribution of P. raimondii stands.
-Moreover, in spite of being a high altitude plant, it has thrived at near sea level in temperate climate.
+P. raimondii is native to the Andes of Bolivia and Peru, usually between 2400–4200 m of elevation, but with a few instances of plants growing at elevations as high as 4460 m.
+The species grows on both rocky and shrubby slopes in the wet Páramo, tropical montane steppe, and the humid montane forest.
+This species seems to be very specialist on site conditions as it prefers to grow in small areas even if the surrounding terrain may seem equally suitable, resulting in a patchy distribution of P. raimondii stands.
+Moreover, despite being a high altitude plant, it has thrived at near sea level in a temperate climate.

 Conservation status

 P. raimondii is considered an endangered species by the IUCN.
-The main threats to its survival are: human caused fires, climate change and a declining genetic diversity.
+The main threats to its survival are: human-caused fires, climate change, and a declining genetic diversity.